acatl/jquery.module/README.md

 </script>
 ```

+## Is this you?

++ Code is attached to element ids or classes which make your code depend on the DOM structure.
++ Unrelated pices of code only affecting certain parts of your DOM.
++ Many JS blocks of code that do not relate to each other.
++ Too many uncecesary points of entry.

+## How to use:

 Attatch javascript snippets directly to your jquery elements.

 Each snippet acts as a [decorator](http://addyosmani.com/blog/decorator-pattern/), with the following signature: